ssarl2/painting_house/painting_house/README.md

 - [x] Bug - Tags are not parsed and stored correctly when it's posted
 - [x] Need a feature of deleting comments
 - [x] Make it free to organize the order of pictures when uploading
+- [x] Bug - When commented or liked to a post, the picture index changes sometimes
+  - This was due to the asynchronous problem.
+Promise.all makes to fetch the data in different time depending on its size.
+Eventually, it messes the order of pictures.